coroo/pytest-coverage-commentator/README.md

 # Pytest Coverage Commentator

 A Github action to comments a Pytest Coverage on PR.
-Please note: this action only available at pull request.
+Please note: this action only available on pull request.

 ## GitHub Action